Talithashakira/Talithashakira/README.md

-# Hi there, I'm Talitha Agus Shakira 👋
+# Hi there, I'm Talitha Shakira 👋

 Welcome to my GitHub profile!